-Availability of Federal and State Subsidy Funds after December 2025
+Availability of Federal and State Subsidy Funds After December 2025

 Action by the Congress to either extend the American Rescue Plan's enhanced subsidies beyond 2025 or allow them to expire at the end of 2025 may exert the greatest impact on enrollment after December 2025.
 In early 2021, as part of its modeling of the impact of the enhanced subsidies, Covered California applied a set of "willingness to pay" assumptions to estimate the take-up rate, or percentage of additional subsidy-eligible uninsured individuals who were likely to enroll, based on their individual contribution toward their monthly premium (Figure 6).
 Willingness to pay refers to the maximum price at or below which a consumer will buy a product or a service.
-In the context of demand for health care services, willingness to pay for it.
-The willingness to pay estimates were derived from a published article by Finkelstein and colleagues.21
+In the context of demand for health care services, willingness to pay focuses on the valuation of benefits by consumers and their maximum willingness to pay for it.
+The willingness-to-pay estimates were derived from a published article by Finkelstein and colleagues.21